 Both of these anomaly types depend on the IP address of the user.
 Because of this, the following use cases are not supported:

 - Using the Resource Owner from the backend of the application.
 Using this call does not get the IP address of the user.
+See point 2 below as an alternative.

 - Authenticating many users from the same IP address.
-For instance, users that are behind a proxy are more likely to reach these limits and trigger the associated protection.
+For example, users that are behind a proxy are more likely to reach these limits and trigger the associated protection.
 It is possible to configure a whitelist for the proxy's IP and CIDR range and avoid erroneously triggering the protection.

 Breached Password Detection